SamiKalliomaki/eppabasic/static/manual/en/commands/drawrect.md

 Sub DrawRect(x As Integer, y As Integer, width As Integer, height As Integer)
 ```

-Draws outline of a rectangle that has width `width` and height `height`.
+Draws the outline of a rectangle that has width `width` and height `height`.
 The rectangles left top corner is at coordinates (`x`, `y`).
 The color to be used can be set using the command [DrawColor](manual:drawcolor).